nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

   labs(title = "Afghanistan")
 ```

 Let's actually give this a better title than just the country name.
-Let's use the `base::paste()` function from to paste two strings together so that the title is more descriptive.
+Let's use the `base::paste()` function to paste two strings together so that the title is more descriptive.
 Use `?paste` to see what the "sep" variable does.

 ```r
 ## filter the country to plot